200Tigersbloxed/UnityMods/HRtoVRChat/AvatarSetup.md

 # HRtoVRChat Avatar Setup

-This prefab contains contents to get started with HRtoVRChat.
+The HRtoVRChat-Prefab (which can be found on the Latest Release Artifacts for HRtoVRChat) contains contents to get started with HRtoVRChat.
 Please read through this **whole document** for information on everything included.

 **ATTENTION**